First Minister of Scotland: Oath of office

+Term length

 The period in office of a first minister is not linked to the term of members of the Scottish Parliament.
 The Scotland Act set out a four-year maximum term for each session of Parliament.
-The Act specifies than an election to the Scottish Parliament will be held on the first Thursday in May, every four years, starting from 1999.
+The Act specifies that an election to the Scottish Parliament will be held on the first Thursday in May, every four years, starting from 1999.
 Parliament can be dissolved and an extraordinary general election held, before the expiration of the four-year term, but only if two-thirds (or more) of elected MSPs vote for such action in a resolution of the Scottish Parliament.
 If a simple majority of MSPs voted a no-confidence motion in the first minister or government, that would trigger a 28-day period for the nomination of a replacement; should that time period expire without the nomination of a new first minister, then an extraordinary election would have to be called.

 The first minister, once appointed, continues in office as the head of the Scottish Government until they resign, are dismissed or die in office.
 Resignation can be triggered by the passage of a Motion of No Confidence in the first minister or the Scottish Government or by rejecting a motion of confidence in the Scottish Parliament.
 In those situations, the first minister must tender their resignation and the resignation of their government.
 In such circumstances, the presiding officer would appoint an interim first minister, until the Scottish Parliament determined on a new nominee to be appointed by the monarch.

-Powers

-The role and powers of the first minister are set out in Sections 45 to 49 of the Scotland Act 1998.
+During their tenure in office, the First Minister is supported by the Chief of Staff to the First Minister, who acts at the first minister's principal adviser on the first minister's strategic programme in government, inter-governmental relations, co-ordination of the team of special advisers to the first minister.